ricardogar/jenkins-ec2-docker/README.md

-# Jenkins on Amazon Linux in a Docker Container
+# Jenkins on Ubuntu in a Docker Container

 This repository demonstrates relatively simple steps to install the latest version of Jenkins (the leading open source automation server: https://jenkins.io/) on an Amazon Linux EC2 instance.